HermiTech-LLC/QSys-Design/README.md

 # QSys Design

 ## Introduction
-QSys Design is a sophisticated application integrating quantum computing with robotics.
+QSys Design is an attempt at a sophisticated application integrating quantum computing with robotics.
 It provides tools for designing quantum circuits, simulating quantum computations, and managing robotics-related data.
 This application, named "Qros.py", is built using Python, with key dependencies including Qiskit for quantum computing, pandas for data management, and wxPython for the graphical user interface.

 ## Features
 - **Quantum Circuit Management**: Create and modify quantum circuits using Qiskit.